bmvandoren/Nighthawk/README.md

 version as of this writing) also appears to leak memory and cause Nighthawk to hang when processing large (e.g. full-night) audio files.
 For this reason the package is not installed with Nighthawk by default.
-You are free to install it yourself, however, and test it for your particular situation.
+Feel free to install it yourself, however, and test it for your particular situation.

 ## Command Line Usage